Houston Solicitation of Prostitution Attorney

 Where a person is accused of soliciting a person under the age of 18, that person faces a second-degree felony, even where the accused has no knowledge of the other person’s age.
 A second-degree felony is punishable by between 2 and 20 years in prison and a possible fine of up to $10,000.

 It is critical to hire an experienced and aggressive criminal defense attorney to defend you if you are charged with Solicitation of Prostitution.
-Attorney Paul Darrow is a former prosecutor and Houtson sex offense lawyer that has dedicated his career to defending people accused of a crime.
+Attorney Paul Darrow is a former prosecutor and Houston sex offense lawyer that has dedicated his career to defending people accused of a crime.
 Contact us today so that we can get started defending you against the criminal charges you are facing.